Updated: Aug 9

 Before you start searching for the type of coach you want, determine what you would want a coach to help you with.

 2. What type of Coach are you looking for?

 Once you have determined what you want to work on, then you can think about the type of coach you want to work with.

 Is it important that you work with someone who has experienced a similar challenge and works primarily with people who have a similar challenge to you and is, therefore, an expert in this area or do you want someone who works with a more generic pool of clients and has experience in a variety of areas?

-Is it important that you work with someone with who you can identify, maybe age, race, gender, culture?
+Is it important that you work with someone with whom you can identify, maybe age, race, gender, or culture?

 Do you want a coach that uses a particular technique, CBT, NLP, Positive Psychology* or maybe one that uses a variety of tools and techniques?

 What about their approach?
 Do you want to be challenged, or do you want a more nurturing approach?

 Do you work best in a more formal environment or are you looking for a more relaxed and informal coaching approach?